 |Chase Sapphire Reserve® - This premium card will get you access to 1,300+ airport lounges. as well as a number of other card benefits.
 The current sign up bonus is 60,000 points after you spend $4,000 on purchases in the first 3 months from account opening.
 You'll also get a $300 travel credit per year which wipes away a big chunk of the $550 annual fee.
 As an extra bonus, until 12/31/21, gas station & grocery store purchases will also count towards earning your Travel Credit.|

 Earn big with this card, earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards immediately after the first $300 is spent on travel purchases annually.
 Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases.

 Since several cards offer this benefit, make sure you consider the other benefits of your credit card options, such as the points they earn, trip delay protection, purchase protection, elite status, or airport lounge access.

-If your priority is earning tons of valuable and transferable points on a daily basis, you might choose the Chase Sapphire Reserve® Card — it earns 3X Ultimate Rewards points per dollar on dining and travel purchases, and it comes with a Priority Pass Select membership for lounge access.
+If your priority is earning tons of valuable and transferable points on a daily basis, you might choose the Chase Sapphire Reserve® Card — it earns 5x points on air travel and 10x points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards plus 3x points on all other travel, and it comes with a Priority Pass Select membership for lounge access.